Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

     * The APPL_DB adds the ROUTE_TABLE table, triggering the process.
 2. Notification
     * RouteOrch component will notify ArsOrch of NHG change.
-    * ArsOrch will verify that received notification matches the prefix, nexthops (if required) and nexthops are defined over ARS-enabled ports
+    * ArsOrch will verify that received notification matches the nexthops in ARS_NEXTHOP_GROUP_MEMBER and that nexthops are defined over ARS-enabled ports
 3. Nexthop group's SAI attributes handling:
     * If the "set" capability for the nexthop group's ARS object ID is supported:
         - The nexthop group is updated with the ARS object ID.